gwcbi/haphpipe_docs/hp-docs/docs/phylo.md

 haphpipe build_tree --seqs hp_multiple_align/alignment_region00.fasta --run_full_analysis --model GTRGAMMAX
 ```

 The output will be written to a new directory, `hp_build_tree`.
-The best tree file from RAxML will be outputted as `RAxML_bestTree.build_tree.tre`.
+The best tree file from RAxML will be outputted as `RAxML_bipartitionsBranchLabels.build_tree.tre`.
 This tree can then be annotated in programs such as [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) or [iTOL](https://itol.embl.de).

 **Phylogenomics Pipelines**